AdobeDocs/experience-platform.fr-FR/help/segmentation/tutorials/create-dataset-export-segment.md

 ## Étapes suivantes

-Now that you have created a dataset based on the [!DNL XDM Individual Profile Union Schema], you can use the **[!UICONTROL Dataset ID]** to continue the [evaluating and accessing segment results](./evaluate-a-segment.md) tutorial.
+Now that you have created a dataset based on the [!DNL XDM Individual Profile Union Schema], you can use the dataset ID to continue the [evaluating and accessing segment results](./evaluate-a-segment.md) tutorial.

 At this time, please return to the evaluating segment results tutorial and pick up from the [generating profiles for audience members](./evaluate-a-segment.md#generate-profiles) step of the exporting a segment workflow.